DMGoldstein/correlated-grammaticalization/README.md

 ## Overview

-This repository contains the data and source code for the paper "There's no escaping phylogenetics."
+This repository contains the data and source code for the paper "Correlated grammaticalization: The rise of articles in Indo-European."

 ## Data

 The data used in the paper can be found in the folder `data`, which contains two Nexus files, `final_narrow_dataset.nex` and `final_broad_dataset.nex`.
-These are the narrow and broad datasets, respectively.
+These are the narrow and broad datasets described in the paper.

 ## Scripts